Toronto District School Board: Financial issues

 In 2007, again due to alleged mismanagement by the trustees, the board will try to submit a budget with a deficit of $84 million.

 The school board wants $3.6 million from the Toronto Star before it releases a database.
 The database shows "work orders showing what taxpayers have been charged for maintenance and construction projects at local schools."
 In June 2012, the Toronto Star asked for "an electronic copy showing three years of work at the TDSB."
 The Toronto Star stated that "the request was made under the Municipal Freedom of Information and Protection of Privacy Act."

 The Ontario Ministry of Education froze funding for the school board's buildings project.
 The ministry cited the possibility of a $10 million to $11 million cost overrun for the retrofit of Nelson Mandela Park Public School.
 The project was originally priced at $21.7 million.
 Some of the school board's trustees are "outraged".
 Laurel Broten, Ontario's Minister of Education, stated, "We are not happy they don't know why" when talking about the overrun.
 She also stated that a supervisor may be sent in.

 The Maintenance and Construction Skilled Trades Council gets 0.5% on all outside contracts even though it does not perform the work.
 Several contractors have stated that "contractors sometimes inflate their price for school board work to pay Hazel's group."
 Maintenance and Construction Skilled Trades Council are unable to do all the maintenance and construction work.
 TDSB spokesperson Shari Schwartz-Maltz said "the dues are considered a "temporary union membership."
 The TDSB does not charge the trades council rent for its offices on school board property.
 The school board's trustees want to stop paying the fee.

 Employees of the school board visited bars, bought groceries and filled the gas tanks of their cars using "public money" and while on the job.

+On June 27, 2025, the school board was once again placed under supervision by Ontario's Minister of Education, Paul Calandra, stripping all powers of authority of school board trustees, which was following investigations which showed "growing deficits, depletion of reserves and ongoing mismanagement."
+The supervisor is Rohit Gupta.